British Parking Association: Approved Operator Scheme and Code of Practice

 The BPA's Approved Operator Scheme (AOS) launched in October 2007.
 The scheme is for BPA members that are involved in parking enforcement services on private land or in unregulated public car parks and was created after the DVLA announced it would only provide vehicle driver details to companies that joined an Accredited Trade Association.
 A condition of an ATA is that they have a Code of Practice in place.
 The BPA has been working with DVLA since their announcement, achieving ATA status and sharing all plans for the AOS with DVLA.

 In complying with the Code, operators that are members of the AOS are able to demonstrate that their business operates to a set of standards and that it is recognised as an ostensibly professional and responsible member of the industry.
 However, if non-compliance to the Code is proven, it leads to sanctions being temporarily applied and could ultimately result in the member being suspended or expelled from the scheme.

 Keeper liability

 Schedule 4 of the Protection of Freedoms Act 2012 allows parking operators to recover charges from vehicle keepers if certain conditions are met.
-This was introduced by Government on the proviso that the parking sector provided the motorist with an Independent Appeals Service (IAS) and that the service is funded by the sector.
+This was introduced by the Government on the proviso that the parking sector provide the motorist with an Independent Appeals Service (IAS) and that the service is funded by the sector.
 On "relevant land", as defined by Sch.
 4 para 3., the law allows the operator to recover any unpaid parking charges from the keeper of the vehicle, providing the requisite conditions are met.

 Schedule 4 of the Protection of Freedoms Act 2012 applies only to England and Wales.
 Parking operators are therefore unable to recover unpaid parking charges from vehicle keepers in Scotland and Northern Ireland.

 The potential introduction of Transport (Scotland) Act 2019 may introduce keeper liability to Scotland at a future date.